hydrodynamics via matrix flows for the love of a movie

 In 1854, Bernard Riemann developed a framework for describing generalized, higher-dimensional surfaces.
 Today we call this framework Riemannian geometry and it’s a cornerstone of modern mathematics.
 Vladimir Arnold realized in 1966 that Riemannian geometry can be used to describe Euler’s equations of hydrodynamics.
 The discovery is important because it maps mental pictures of geometry to intuition about hydrodynamics.
 A surface has curvature.
 What’s the curvature of hydrodynamics?
 What does it mean that hydrodynamics has curvature?

-The beauty of Zeitlin’s model, or matrix hydrodynamics, is that it maps concepts from hydrodynamics to concepts about matrices, which enables new mathematical theory for matrices for addressing old questions about hydrodynamics.
+The beauty of Zeitlin’s model, or matrix hydrodynamics, is that it maps concepts from hydrodynamics to concepts about matrices, which enables new matrix theory for addressing old questions about hydrodynamics.
 Furthermore, computers are superb at matrix calculations, so we can explore theoretical ideas via computer experiments.
 At the same time, the map from a fluid velocity field to a matrix is hard to grasp.
 What do the matrix elements really mean?
 Indeed, these days I often find myself late at night in front of the computer, half asleep, while thinking:

 “What is the matrix?”

-Fate, it seems, is not without a sense of irony.
+Morpheus said it well: “Fate, it seems, is not without a sense of irony”.